314dev/PI/index.md

 Easy and integrated install of PyTorch, PyTorch-Lightning, Torch-mlir, IREE (CPU/GPU) and CompilerGYM with a single pip command `pip install pi`

+Fully integrated  ComplieryGYM based auto-tuner for all models

-Fast moving focus on torch-mlir + IREE integration (eventual goal is to upstream all the work here)
+Fast moving focus on torch-mlir + IREE integration (eventual goal is to upstream all the work here to respective repositories)

 Python based Op-Authoring with MLIR-Linalg DSL exposed into PyTorch/Python